CaioCLDias/ollama-chat-test/README.md

 - Build the Laravel app container
 - Seed the database
 - Start scheduled jobs (email cleanup, message updates)
-- Expose the app on port **8080**
-- Load the Ollama model in the background

 3. **🦙 Running Ollama Model**